 Another limitation, which we share with other published results on approximation with neural networks, is that our results suffer from the curse of dimensionality.
-We could however prove that it is possible to obtain a dimension-independent convergence rate to analytic functions in corollaries 5.6 and 5.8.
+We could however prove that it is possible to obtain a dimensionindependent convergence rate to analytic functions in Corollary 5.6.
 Another possible mitigation of the curse of dimensionality for the approximation rate is when the underlying map is $(b, \epsilon)$ -holomorphic, see Corollary 5.10 for the precise result.
 However in these cases, the constants (and hence the network size) can still grow exponentially in the input dimension.
-Fortunately, one can argue that a large number of high-dimensional functions are in fact compositions of low-dimensional functions, which might explain the success of deep learning in high dimensions [56].
-For instance, the Kolmogorov-Arnold superposition theorem [29] even states that all d-variate functions are in fact compositions of univariate functions and the sum of d numbers, which also can be used to lessen the curse of dimensionality [50].
+Fortunately, one can argue that a large number of high-dimensional functions are in fact compositions of lowdimensional functions, which might explain the success of deep learning in high dimensions [38].
+For instance, the Kolmogorov-Arnold superposition theorem [71] even states that all d-variate functions are in fact compositions of univariate 565 functions and the sum of d numbers, which also can be used to lessen the curse of dimensionality [72].

 Finally, the weights in our constructed networks are continuous with respect to the function of interest f.
-It has been proven that the best neural approximation cannot be achieved using continuous weight selection [26].
-An example of how discontinuous weight selection can improve the approximation rate can be found in [66].
+It has been proven that the best neural approximation cannot be achieved using continuous weight selection [73].
+An example 570 of how discontinuous weight selection can improve the approximation rate can be found in [27].